 You can take care of your family’s financial needs with a life insurance policy (get a term life insurance quote online from PolicyGenius or from one of our trusted agents), but there will be a hundred other questions and conundrums if you were to pass away suddenly and unexpectedly.

-Our friend Ether to FIRE shared his love letter from a dead man in a recent post.
+Our friend Ether to FI shared his love letter from a dead man.
 Today, I’d like to share a resource that expands upon that idea and makes it easy to gather all the necessary information to share with your next of kin in the event of an untimely demise.

 What is a legacy binder?
-It’s a place where you store all the pertinent information that can help your family pick up the pieces if you, your partner, or both of you leave this world unexpectedly.
+Also known as a death binder or legacy folder, it’s a place where you store all the pertinent information that can help your family pick up the pieces if you, your partner, or both of you leave this world unexpectedly.
 It can also come in handy if you are incapacitated and unable to function as you did before.

 The resource I’m highlighting today is actually best prepared as two binders.
 The first contains basic family information that does not contain sensitive information that you could store on a bookshelf.
 This includes information such as: